VirgilSecurity/virgil-cli/doc/markdown/card-create-private.1.md

          (OR required)  Identity: type:value
              -- OR --
         -f <file>,  --validated-identity <file>
          (OR required)  Validated identity.
-See 'virgil
+See 'identity-confirm-private'
-         identity-confirm-private'

         -o <file>,  --out <file>
-         virgil Card.
+         Private Virgil Card.
 If omitted, stdout is used.

         -k <file>,  --key <file>
          (required)  Private key